Arkansas purges 427K from Medicaid after post-pandemic roll review; Advocates worry about oversights

 While Arkansas forged ahead with eligibility reviews during recent months, some other states paused procedural terminations and slowed down their review process as federal officials raised concerns.
 President Joe Biden’s administration said last month that 29 states and the District of Columbia had acknowledged automation errors that flagged entire households as potentially ineligible instead of reviewing each person individually.
 Children typically have higher income eligibility thresholds than adults, causing federal officials to raise concerns that some may have been needlessly dropped from the rolls.

-Arkansas officials have said they didn’t experience those automation problems, But figures provided by the state indicate around 149,000 children were removed from Medicaid during the past six months.
+Arkansas officials have said they didn’t experience those automation problems, But figures provided by the state show more than 151,000 children were removed from Medicaid during the past six months.

 Arkansas’ percentage decline in children covered by Medicaid ranks among the largest in the nation, Alker said.